Paid protester

 Paid protesters or professional protesters (Note: Not to be confused with professionals who protest.) are people who participate in public outrage or objection in exchange for payment.
 The expression may be directed against individuals, organizations and governments or against protests against the government with the aim of breaking up or discrediting a protest.
-In some contexts, people may be hired for optics to show increased public participation in the democratic process.
-Two parliaments have debated paid protesting, the Kyrgyz parliament and the Indian parliament, and allegations without evidence were frequently made by the President of the United States Donald Trump and his supporters throughout his presidency.
+In some contexts, people may be hired for optics to show increased public participation in the democratic process, as part of larger astroturfing tactics.
+Two parliaments have debated paid protesting, the Kyrgyz parliament and the Indian parliament, and allegations without evidence were frequently made by the President of the United States Donald Trump and his supporters throughout his presidencies.

 The larger the crowd, the less likely is it that they entirely consist of professional or paid protesters.
 Paid protesters may not be aware of the matter in consideration.
 Similar terms that have been used to refer to similar concepts include paid protest, rent-a-crowd, rent-a-mob, activists-for-hire, protest-on-hire, fake protesters/fake protests and mercenaries.

-Conspiracy theories about paid or professional protesters and coordinated protests by groups like antifa and "global elites" (i.e. George Soros conspiracies or QAnon) were common throughout the presidency of Donald Trump, and both right-leaning and left-leaning misinformation circles promote allegations of paid or otherwise organized protesters.
+Conspiracy theories about paid or professional protesters and coordinated protests by groups like antifa and "global elites" (i.e. George Soros conspiracies or QAnon) were common throughout the presidencies of Donald Trump, and both right-leaning and left-leaning misinformation circles promote allegations of paid or otherwise organized protesters.

-Examples
+Examples by country

+Kyrgyzstan

 In Kyrgyzstan, the acronym OBON, which expands to "Otryad Bab Osobogo Naznacheniya" in the Kyrgyz language and can be translated as "special-assignment female units", refers to hired female protesters.
 The benefits of this is that it is a cheap way to populate a protest site as well as reduce the probability of violent confrontation with the police and other security forces.
 The remuneration for this has also been discussed by Kyrgyzstan media.

+Indonesia

 In Indonesia, reports of paid protests surfaced during the 2017 Jakarta gubernatorial election, the 2014 Indonesian presidential election and during the 2001 clash between two Indonesian Presidents Megawati Sukarnoputri and Abdurrahman Wahid.
 During the 2013–2014 Bulgarian protests various accusations were made against groups of protesters and counter-protests being paid.
 In 2014, protesters in Pakistan told BBC that they were hired to protest for Imran Khan and Tahirul Qadri.